7khadija/my-travel-plans/README.md

 # Travel Destinations

 A simple Application to keep track of destinations I'd like to visit.

+test from second Collaborator